jethrokuan/braindump/content/posts/spiking_neurons.md

 mutual information apply.
 The maximization of such criteria do not require the implementation of the backpropagation mechanism, and often recover as special cases known biologically plausible algorithms.

-## Converting Natural Signals {#converting-natural-signals}

-Natural signals can be converted into spiking signals in a few ways:

-rate encoding
-: amplitudes are converted into the instantaneous
-    spiking rate of a neuron

-time encoding
-: amplitudes are encoded into spike timings

-population coding
-: amplitudes are encoded into the instantaneous
-    firing rates or relative firing times of a subset of neurons

 ## Graphical Representation {#graphical-representation}